Political psychology: Trait-based frameworks

 Trait-based frameworks, excluding the Freudian approach, were suggested by James Barber (1930–2004) in The Presidential Character (1972) who highlighted the importance of psychobiography in political personality analysis.
 Barber suggested that leadership personality comprised three dimensions; "character", "world view", and "style".
-Barber also proposed that leadership typology followed a pattern leading from an individuals first political success and that it is includes two variables; the effort that a leader puts in and the personal satisfaction that the leader gains.
+Barber also proposed that leadership typology followed a pattern leading from an individual's first political success and that it is includes two variables; the effort that a leader puts in and the personal satisfaction that the leader gains.
 This typology is fairly limited in its dimensions.

 Etheredge (1978) proposed the importance of the traits; "dominance", "interpersonal trust", "self-esteem" and "introversion-extroversion", in leadership views and policy shaping.
 Etheredge found from studies on leaders during the Soviet Union, that those who scored highly on dominance were more likely to support the use of force during debate settlement.
 He found that the trait introversion can lead to a lack of co-operation, and that extroversion usually leads to cooperation and negotiation.
 Further he suggested that interpersonal trust and self-esteem were closely related to not advocating force.

 Margaret Hermann (1976) introduced the Leader Trait Assessment (LTA) and advocated the development of the Profiler-Plus.
 The Profiler-Plus is a computer system used to code spontaneous interview answers for seven major characteristics; need for power, cognitive complexity, task-interpersonal emphasis, self-confidence, locus of control, distrust of others, and ethnocentrism.
 This method can profile large bodies of leadership related text whilst removing any subjective bias from content analysis.
 It is efficient and has high reliability.
 Hermann and Preston (1994) suggested 5 distinct variables of leadership style; their involvement in policy making, their willingness to tolerate conflict, their level and reasons for motivation, their information managing strategies, and their conflict resolving strategies.

 An alternative approach is the Operational-Code method introduced by Nathan Leites (1951) and restructured by Alexander George (1979).
 The code is based on five philosophical beliefs and five instrumental beliefs.
 A Verbs in Context (VIC) coding system employed through the Profiler-Plus computer program once again allows substantial bodies of written and spoken speech, interviews and writings to be analyzed subjectively.
 The method attempts to be able to predict behavior thorough applying knowledge of various beliefs.